SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-9/index.md

 If you used SuperOffice 8 Win app, it needs to be uninstalled from all clients.
 SuperOffice Win app has been discontinued since SuperOffice 9.

-SuperOffice administrators may want to install on their PCs SuperOffice Win Admin, Reporter Studio, and Travel Gateway by running *SuperOffice9.exe* file from the *Client* folder on the SuperOffice Server.
+SuperOffice administrators may want to install on their PCs SuperOffice Win Admin, Reporter Studio, and Travel Gateway by running *SuperOffice9.exe* (or *SuperOffice10.exe* for SuperOffice 10) file from the *Client* folder on the SuperOffice Server.

 <!-- Referenced links -->
 [1]: ../to-81/index.md